laurencee/Livestream.Monitor/README.md

 Tweak the app to your liking with some of the following settings

+* Custom FilePath/Args independently for stream/vod/chat for every platform via `settings.json` (launch app 1 time to create file)
 * Disable notifications for individual streams, popular streams or everything
-* Custom command line option for launching livestream chats for the selected stream (presets include Chrome/Firefox/Edge).
 * Define your preferred stream qualities per api in a priority order
-* Change your colour theme using the theme button in settings
+* Change your colour theme using the theme buttons in settings
-* Copy or Open monitored stream URLs directly to your browser.
+* Copy to clipboard or Open stream URLs directly to your browser.

 ## Suggested streamlink/livestreamer configuration
 1. Edit your streamlink [configuration file](https://streamlink.github.io/cli.html#configuration-file) and set your preferred video player